cjm715/cjm715.github.io/_posts/2020-12-22-kaggle-reverse-game-of-life.md

 <!-- END OF SIMULATION -->

 ## The competition problem statement
-Given only the final state of the game of life (on a 25x25 grid) and the number of time steps between the final and initial states, determine an initial state that when evolved forward in time according the rules of the game of life closely matches the given final state.
+Given only the final state of the game of life (on a 25x25 grid) and the number of time steps between the final and initial states, determine an initial state that when eolved forward in time according the rules of the game of life closely matches the given final state.

 For instance, suppose we have the following sequence of grid states appearing in the game of life: